 My Son is missing, but I have a feeling I know where he is.
 That sounds ridiculous, so allow me to explain.
 I don’t know his location, or the address, but I know where he’ll be.
 I know who he’s with.

 It’s those people.
 Those sick, sick people.

-They’ve got my Andrew.
+They’ve got my Jacob.
 I’ve told the police but they didn’t believe me.
 I called his university and they said there was nothing they could do.
 I’ve called his phone every day since he disappeared, and today, it stopped going through at all.

 He’s at The Garden.
 My son is locked away with God knows who, and all I know is that he’s at The Garden of The Free Children.
 What is The Garden?
 Well, that’s quite simple.
 It’s a cult.

 The worst part is that it didn’t seem like such a bad place at first.
 That’s how they do it.
 That’s how they steal away our children.
 Please listen to me.
 Yours could be next.